engineer-nithura/world-model-rollout-shift-detection/README.md

 # World Model Rollout Shift Detection

-Testing whether a single trained world model can detect its own distribution shift using only closed-loop rollout error — no ensembles, no labels.
+Testing whether a single trained world model can detect its own distribution shift using only closed-loop rollout error using no ensembles or labels.
 Calibrated against a physics-oracle ceiling (~57% recovery) and shown to diverge from task-regret, a standard curriculum-learning difficulty signal.

 ## Core Claim